Importance of Career Planning Steps for MBA Admission

 - Grade B: SP JAIN INSTITUTE OF MANAGEMENT AND RESEARCH (SPJIMR)-Mumbai, NATIONAL INSTITUTE OF INDUSTRIAL ENGINEERING – [NITIE], Mumbai, MANAGEMENT DEVELOPMENT INSTITUTE – [MDI], Gurgaon, IIM-Shillong, INDIAN INSTITUTE OF FOREIGN TRADE – [IIFT], New Delhi

-There are many other colleges also which offer these courses.
+Other colleges also offer these courses.

 It is best to aim for the top colleges.
 One can also choose any of the above colleges according to their needs, fees structure, location, etc.